 You can leverage Synapse SQL compute in Azure SQL by creating proxy external tables on top of remote Synapse SQL external tables.
 In the previous article, I have explained how to leverage linked servers to run 4-part-name queries over Azure storage, but this technique is applicable only in Azure SQL Managed Instance and SQL Server,

-In this article, I will show you how to connect any Azure SQL database (single database or managed instance database) to Synapse SQL endpoint using the external tables that are available in Azure SQL.
+In this article, I will show you how to connect any Azure SQL database to Synapse SQL endpoint using the external tables that are available in Azure SQL.
 I will explain the following steps:

 - How to configure Synapse workspace that will be used to access Azure storage and create the external table that can access the Azure storage.